Text Link

 • Swelling

-Treatment for non-purging bulimia
+Therapy for non-purging bulimia nervosa

-Experiential treatments for bulimia can help a person heal by getting them out of their mind and into their body.
+Experiential treatments for bulimia nervosa can help a person heal by getting them out of their mind and into their body.
 They include:

 • Art therapy